Sample Out-Of-Sample Inference Based on Wasserstein Distance: Main Results

-In many situations, for example in the context of stochastic optimization, we are interested in a specific parameter $\theta_{\ast}=\left( \gamma_{\ast },\nu_{\ast}\right) \in R^{d+p}$ such that $\mathbb{E}\left[ h\left( \gamma_{\ast},\nu_{\ast},X\right) \right] =0$, where $\nu_{\ast}\in R^{p}$ is the nuisance parameter.
 We shall discuss a method that allows us to deal with the nuisance parameter using a plug-in estimator, while taking advantage of the SOS framework for the estimation of $\gamma_{\ast}$.
-After we state our assumptions we will provide the results in this section and the proofs, which follow closely those of Theorems \ref{SOSGeneralExplicit} and \ref{SOSGeneralImplicit} will be given in Section \ref{Section_Methodology}.
+After we state our assumptions we will provide the results in this section, and the proofs, which follow closely those of Theorem \ref{SOSGeneralImplicit} and Theorem \ref{SOSGeneralExplicit}, will be given in Section \ref{Section_Methodology}.

 Throughout this subsection, let us suppose that $h\left( \gamma,\nu,x\right) \in\mathbb{R}^{q}$.
 In addition, we impose the following assumptions.

 \textbf{C1)} Given $\gamma_{\ast}$ there is a unique $\nu_{\ast}\in R^{p}$ such that